-AceIRx is a specialty pharmaceutical company focused on the development and commercialization of innovative therapies for the treatment of acute and breakthrough pain.
-AceIRx intends to commercialize its product candidates in the United States and license the development and commercialization rights to its product candidates for sale outside of the United States through strategic partnerships and collaborations.
+AcelRx is a specialty pharmaceutical company focused on the development and commercialization of innovative therapies for the treatment of acute and breakthrough pain.
+AcelRx intends to commercialize its product candidates in the United States and license the development and commercialization rights to its product candidates for sale outside of the United States through strategic partnerships and collaborations.
 On July 25, 2014, the U.S. Food and Drug Administration, or FDA, issued a Complete Response Letter, or CRL, for the Company's new drug application, or NDA, for ZalvisoTM (sufentanil sublingual tablet system), formerly known as ARX-01.
 The proposed indication for Zalviso is for the management of moderate-to-severe acute pain in adult patients in the hospital setting.
 Zalviso consists of sufentanil tablets delivered by the Zalviso System, a needle-free, handheld, patient-administered, pain management system (together, "Zalviso").
-The Company is currently reviewing the FDA's comments and requests contained in the CRL and plans to discuss these requests with the FDA.
-See Note 11 "Subsequent Events," for further description.
+In the third quarter of 2014, the Company held a meeting with the FDA to discuss the Zalviso CRL received in July.
+During the meeting the Company has agreed with the FDA to submit protocols for the bench testing and a Human Factors Study for their review and comment.
+In the interim, the Company continues the preparation necessary to initiate the bench testing and Human Factors study in the near term.
+Subject to the timing of the Company is targeting resubmission of the Zalviso NDA in the first quarter of 2015.
+However, if the FDA review of the protocols takes longer than expected, the timing of the filing of the NDA could be later than the first quarter of 2015.